Designing Your Dream Home: Trends, Cost-Effective Strategies, and Wellness

 1.1 Warm Neutrals and Earth Tones

-The design world is moving away from the cool grays and stark whites that have dominated interiors for years.
+The design world is moving away from the cool greys and stark whites that have dominated interiors for years.
 The trend has shifted towards warm neutrals like beiges, creamy off-whites, and rich browns.
 These colors not only make your home feel cozier but also work well with a variety of design styles.

 1.2 Jewel Tones

 If you're looking to make a bold statement, consider incorporating jewel tones into your design.
-Colors like emerald green, sapphire blue, and ruby red can add a touch of luxury and depth to any space.
+Colours like emerald green, sapphire blue, and ruby red can add a touch of luxury and depth to any space.

 Jewel tones like emerald green add a touch of luxury.